lorenzocapp/adapop/README.md

 ### Real data application
-`real_data` folder contains relevant files used for reproducing the real data analyses of delta and non-delta SARS-CoV-2 sequences from South Korea and Italy.
+`real_data` folder contains relevant files used for the real data analyses of delta and non-delta SARS-CoV-2 sequences from South Korea and Italy.
 The published results were generated using our R package *adapref*.

 * `GISAID_IDs`
 Each file contains 150 sequences.
 The GISAID EPI_SET IDs and DOI for web viewing can be found in Table S2 of the Supporting Information of the manuscript.